thomasr10/ECF-3-Lutopia/README.md

 # ECF-3
-Online library
+Lutopia - Online library only for children

+- Create virtual host : 'lutopia'
-First step : composer install
+- composer install in terminal to get dependencies